Nithanaroy/react-redux-rxjs-starter-kit/fixtures/README.md

 ## Fixtures server

-A simple node js server which acts as fixtures for the front end app
+This is mock server which can be used during front end development while the backend is still not ready.
+This is a node js app with HAPI server.
+Any calls made by front end react app are stubbed by this server.
+To add a new stub update the server.js file.

 ### Installation